mrpjevans/owi535gpio/README.md

   - `c` / `v`: Base counterclockwise / clockwise
   - `Space`: Stop all movement

-- **Speed Controls:**
-  - `f`: Increase speed (maximum 10)
-  - `d`: Decrease speed (minimum 1)

 - **Exit:**
   - `Ctrl+C`: Exit the application

-## Troubleshooting

-1. **Connection Issues:**
-   - Verify the MQTT broker address is correct
-   - Ensure the broker is running and accessible
-   - Check network connectivity

-2. **Keyboard Input Not Working:**
-   - Make sure the terminal window is in focus
-   - Some terminals may require special configuration for raw input mode

-3. **Dependencies:**
-   - If you encounter module not found errors, verify all dependencies are installed correctly

-#### Usage

-For each version, start the script and then use these keys to control the arm.

-- Q/W - Wrist
-- A/S - Elbow
-- Z/X - Shoulder
-- E/R - Grip
-- C/V - Base
-- Space - All halt

-Ctrl+C will exit